b00tc4mp/eurofirms-bootcamp-202305/staff/ignacio-nunez/web/app/README.md

 - DONE implement createPost logic to persist the info (image, text) in database
 - DONE implement retrievePosts logic to get all the posts from database
 - DONE implement a panel for listing posts in home

+#### Edit a post and refresh list

+- Me as user, I want to have the edit option (as a button) in any post that I created, open the Edit dialog with it, and save the changes in the post
+- Me as user, I want to see the list of posts updated with the changes applied in any of my posts

+##### Tasks

+- DONE add edit button on all the posts that belong the user that is connected (in the session)
+- DONE implement retrievePost logic to get the information of a post
+- DONE implement modal window for editing a post (inputs: image, text) showing the current information of the post when opened
+- DONE implement updatePost logic to save the information of a post in db and mechanise in the edit post form submit
+- DONE add a call to refresh the posts list after saving the changes in the edited post